johnsonjh/AIX5-IA64/README.md

 * `gcc-3.1.1-1.tar.Z` depends on the GNU assembler (`gas`) included in the `binutils` package.
 The *bootstrap* compiler is an experimental standalone cross-compiled variant useful for compiler development but not required for regular usage.

 * The `elvis` package is compiled with basic X11 support.
-The required X11 system libraries are included in the default installation.
+The required X11 system libraries are included in the default AIX installation.

 ## Errata